knutole/bootstraps/README.md

-# Boostraps
+# Bootstraps

-Bootstrap scripts, Cloudformation templates, etc.
+Bootstrap scripts for Amazon Linux 2 and Ubuntu.